nhahuynh/nha-huynh-ai-portfolio/ITAI 1378/Project 3 - Using Classic ML in Computer Vision/Project 3 README.md

-## 🧠 Classical Computer Vision for Face Recognition
+# Classical Computer Vision for Face Recognition

-This project applies the complete classical machine learning pipeline to the Olivetti faces dataset (400 images of 40 people) to build a face recognition model that emphasizes **generalization over memorization**.
+This README documents a project exploring the classical computer vision for facial recognition.

 ---

-### Problem Statement
+## Problem Statement

 The goal is to successfully implement face recognition with limited training data (10 images per person) by converting raw pixel data into effective features, comparing classical ML algorithms, and preventing **overfitting**.

-### Approach (Features & Algorithms)
+## Approach (Features & Algorithms)

 | Step                   | Method/Algorithm                          | Purpose                                  | Resulting Features           |
 | :--------------------- | :---------------------------------------- | :--------------------------------------- | :--------------------------- |